SH801/haselwimmer/TESTREADME.md

 Specifics of the application
 ----------------------------
-The 'AndroidManifest.xml' configuration file activates different services / activities (coded as separate .java class files) according to different system messages.
-Some class files manage background tasks like card scanning while others handle the user interface.
+The 'AndroidManifest.xml' configuration file defines which services / activities (coded as separate .java class files) are activated by specific system messages.
+Other services / activities are also initiated by the application itself.
+The application's different class files (below) manage a variety of tasks from background tasks like card scanning and web service calls through to user interface tasks.

 ### Authentication.java
 The 'Authentication' class manages the authentication screen for authenticating